✔ No account fees or minimums ✔ Up to 3.80% APY

 • Savings accounts are designed for saving money, earning interest, and providing security for future needs.

-You can’t write checks from a savings account because these accounts are for earning interest on cash you leave alone.
-Federal law, in fact, prohibits check-writing from such accounts and may restrict how often you can transfer money out of a savings account, too.
+You can’t usually write checks from a savings account because these accounts are for earning interest on cash you leave alone.
+What’s more, you may be restricted as to how often you can transfer money out of a savings account, too.

 Part of the way a bank makes money is to lend out your funds on deposit in a savings account for other purposes.
 You earn an annual percentage yield, or APY, on your deposit for giving the bank the privilege of using your money that’s in a savings account.
-In other words, your financial institution is depending on some savings-account money staying put, not being regularly transferred out via checks.
+(You can use an online APY calculator to take a closer look at this figure.)
+In other words, your financial institution is depending on some savings account money staying put, not being regularly transferred out via checks.

 Checking accounts, however, are designed to allow customers to write checks and make purchases.
 They may not make much or any interest, but you can move your money out of these accounts via checks and electronic transfers.
 You can even write a check to yourself to access your money.